Arda-cards/helm-deploy-pipeline-action/README.md

 | component   | The name of the component being deployed. |

 Values from the `pre_install_parameter` and `post_install_parameter` file are added to the set.
-The files are json array:
+The files are JSON array:

 ```json
 [